|

 Gardens.
 Would you like to join us, Gimli?"

 Gimli rose to his feet.
-Standing by his side, Hentmirë was
+Standing beside him, Hentmirë was

 only a few inches taller than he was.
 With a slight bow, he proffered